EndPointCorp/end-point-blog/2023/05/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 ##### State management

-Global application state management a la [Vuex](https://vuex.vuejs.org/) or [Redux](https://redux.js.org/) is also available in Blazor.
+Global application state management à la [Vuex](https://vuex.vuejs.org/) or [Redux](https://redux.js.org/) is also available in Blazor.
 The cool thing about how this is implemented in Blazor is that there is no need for any additional library or special components.
 A global app store can be a simple C# object that's configured to have a lifetime that spans that of the user's session.
 Here's an example of a class that's used to store global flash messages:

 ```csharp
 namespace QuoteEditorBlazor.AppState;